Tire Sidewall Damage: How Much Damage Is Too Much?

 If you see a bulge in your tire wall, do not drive your car before swapping it for the spare wheel.

 A tire bulge is an air bubble.
-It means the sidewall structure has broken down and can no longer contain the air pressure.
+It means the sidewall structure has deteriorated and can no longer contain the air pressure.

-They’re most commonly caused by damage (hitting a curb or pothole), underinflation, age, or poor-quality tires/manufacturer defects.
+They’re most commonly caused by damage (hitting a curb or pothole), underinflation, age, or inferior-quality tires/manufacturer flaws.

 In short, it will blow out, and there’s nothing anyone can do about it.
 Driving on this tire will only increase the forces acting on it, making the situation more severe.